 Duplication of the error messages

-The messages IE906, IE907 and IE917 exchanged between National Applications or National Application and TAXUD ieCA will be automatically duplicated at CCN level, in a transparent manner for the National project teams, for possible analysis for the CS/MIS users, and in particular for the ITSM Business Monitoring team who will be able to determine the error reasons.
+The messages IE906, IE907 and IE917 exchanged between National Applications or National Application and TAXUD ieCA will be automatically duplicated at CCN level, in a transparent manner for the National project teams, for possible analysis for the CS/MIS2 users, and in particular for the ITSM Business Monitoring team who will be able to determine the error reasons.
 This process does not require any change of the configuration or developments by the National teams.

 The duplication of the messages (IE906, IE907 and IE917) will be activated by ITSM CONTRACTOR by using the CCN MDS component.
-A copy of all error messages will be generated and dispatched to the specific CCN queues of CS/MIS.
+A copy of all error messages will be generated and dispatched to the specific CCN queues of CS/MIS2.

-CS/MIS must be capable of storing and processing the data elements of the error messages that are relevant for the business monitoring.
-Those elements will be automatically deleted from CS/MIS after a configurable period of time (e.g. 12 months).
+CS/MIS2 must be capable of storing and processing the data elements of the error messages that are relevant for the business monitoring.
+Those elements will be automatically deleted from CS/MIS2 after a configurable period of time (e.g. 12 months).

-For each CS/MIS domain, it will be possible to query the error messages, and to export into an MS-Excel file the result of the query, for further manual processing and analysis.
+For each CS/MIS2 domain, it will be possible to query the error messages, and to export into an MS-Excel file the result of the query, for further manual processing and analysis.

-The information that will be available in CS/MIS will include:
+The information that will be available in CS/MIS2 will include:

 For IE906A and IE906B: